-The transition from living independently to being cared for within a nursing home is a necessary, but often very difficult move to make.
+A transition from living independently to aged care can be challenging, not only for new resident, but also for their loved-ones.
 It can be hard for people to adjust to a new environment, and there is often an accompanying feeling of a loss of independence, or of being a burden, as well as a rejection of the idea that nursing care is necessary.
-These feelings can be difficult to manage, and it’s important that the family of a new nursing home resident is as supportive and helpful as possible to make the process as easy as possible.
-Contact us today at Christian Brethren Comunity Services.
+These feelings can be difficult to manage.
+Therefore, to make the process smoother, it is important that the family of a new nursing home resident is as supportive and helpful as possible.

 It can be very helpful to speak with nursing home staff to address any complaints your loved one may have, as well as to see how they are doing from the staff’s perspective.
 You should never be afraid to ask staff for things such as doing more activities with your loved one, or asking about special requests.
 The staff and management in nursing homes are there to make the resident’s lives as comfortable as possible, and will be happy to help.